-The Company has adopted the 3rd Revised Edition of the Corporate Governance Code, issued by the Cyprus Stock Exchange in September 2012.
-At the date of this report the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance is not met.
+The Company has adopted the 4th Revised Edition of the Corporate Governance Code, issued by the Cyprus Stock Exchange in April 2014.
+At the date of this report the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance as well as Provision B.1.2 regarding the independence criteria of the members of the Remunerations Committee which are not met.